Skip to main content

 -p 53:53/tcp \

-If the default-branch image is published, you can also use the latest tag.
+When the default-branch image is published, the latest tag is also available.

 The image entrypoint effectively runs: